ztyyLV/web-twain-docs/indepth/faqs/develop/what-does-dynamsoft-service-do.md

 layout: default-layout
 noTitleIndex: true
 needAutoGenerateSidebar: true
-title: Dynamic Web TWAIN FAQs Develop What Does Dynamsoft Service Do
+title:  What Does Dynamsoft Service Do
 keywords: Dynamic Web TWAIN, Documentation, Develop
 breadcrumbText: What Does Dynamsoft Service Do
-description: Dynamic Web TWAIN SDK Documentation FAQs What Does Dynamsoft Service Do
+description: What Does Dynamsoft Service Do
 ---

-# Develop
+# Development

 ## What does Dynamsoft Service do?